-Any TQL query you create must conform to the TQL query requirements on page 98.
+Note: Any TQL query you create must conform to the "TQL Query Requirements" on page 116.

-The following steps illustrate how to create a new TQL query called cost_costcategory_ownership_relation_push for Ownership relationships between the Cost and CostCategory CI types.
+To create a new TQL query called cost_costcategory_ownership_relation_push for Ownership relationships between the Cost and CostCategory CI types:

-- 1 Log in to UCMDB as an administrator. - 2 Navigate to Modeling > Modeling Studio. - 3 Click New > Query.
-The Query Definition pane displays. - 4 From the CI Type Selector, drag the Cost and CostCategory CI types to the query pane.
+- 1. Log in to UCMDB as an administrator.

+- Navigate to Modeling > Modeling Studio.

+- 3. Click New > Query.
+The Query Definition pane displays.

+4. From the CI Type Selector, drag the Cost and CostCategory CI types to the query pane.
-- 5 Create an Ownership relationship from Cost to CostCategory. - a Click the Create Relationship button. - b Click the Cost node, and drag the arrow from it to the CostCategory node. - c Select Regular Relationship, and click OK.

-d Select Connection > Ownership, and click OK.
+- 5. Create an Ownership relationship from Cost to CostCategory. - a.
+Click the Create Relationship button. - b.
+Click the Cost node, and drag the arrow from it to the CostCategory node. - c.
+Select Regular Relationship, and click OK. - d.
+Select Connection > Ownership, and click OK.
 An Ownership relationship is created between the CI types.